-Among the New England Patriot star’s more recent endorsements are Aston Martin — he was signed to promote a car worth more than $200,000 — and Tag Heuer, the high-end watch company.
+Among Brady’s more recent endorsements are Aston Martin — he was signed to promote a car worth more than $200,000 — and Tag Heuer, the high-end watch company.
 Brady also has a deal with beer company Sam Adams, which released a limited-edition brew in honor of this season’s Super Bowl run.

 While the NFL’s jerseys are made by Nike, Brady takes to the field in cleats manufactured by UA.
 The specific model he wears is the UA Spine Fierce MC-B.